Search All Doctors and Providers Affiliated with WakeMed.

-Pills should be crushed for about six weeks after your operation.
-After that, small and medium sized pills are generally not a problem.
-Larger pills may need to be changed to liquid form.
-Check with your pharmacist to determine if your medication(s) come in liquid form.
+Large pills should be crushed for about 30 days after your operation.
+After that, pills are generally not a problem.
+Talk to your bariatric team about your current medications.

-Anti-inflammatory drugs that may irritate the stomach, such as aspirin, Motrin, Advil, and Aleve should not be used after gastric bypass or adjustable gastric band surgery.
+Anti-inflammatory drugs that may irritate the stomach, such as aspirin, Motrin, Advil and Aleve, should not be used after bariatric surgery.

 How much exercise is needed after bariatric surgery?

-Exercise is an important part of success after surgery, and should begin prior to an operation.
-Depending on your discomfort level, you may be encouraged to begin exercising about two weeks after surgery.
-The long-term goal is to get 30 minutes of exercise three or more days each week.
+Exercise is an important part of success after surgery and should begin prior to your surgery.
+Depending on your comfort, you may be encouraged to begin exercising about two weeks after surgery.
+The long-term goal is to get 30 minutes of exercise five or more days each week.

 What is the long-term follow-up schedule?